 During 2002, the Corporation purchased an additional 0.69 acres adjacent to the former Besancon farm.
 The Corporation also sold the remaining 15.961 acres on Long Road to Chesterland Estates for further economic development.

-The remaining approximate 67 acres is available and restricted for future economic development.
+During 2005, the Corporation sold 7.591 acres on Geyers Chapel Road to Retail Rentals, LLC for future economic development.
+The remaining approximate 60 acres is available and restricted for future economic development.
 Further details of each transaction are elaborated below.

-The City retains ownership of 18.567 acres of the original Besancon Farm land.
+The City retains ownership of 18.567 acres of the original Besancon farm land.